What Is the Average Cost of Remodeling a Basement?

 The average cost of remodeling a basement is between $12,070 and $33,690.
 It can cost as low as $3,850 to refresh an already finished basement or as much as $50,000 for a high-end remodel.
 The average homeowner spends around $21,600 for a basement remodel, depending on various factors.

-Demand for basement remodeling has grown over the past year.
-And, as a result, manufacturers are increasing materials prices.
+Demand for siding and other building materials has grown over the past year.
+And as a result, manufacturers are increasing materials prices.
 Prices have gone up 5% to 10% this year, and many parts of the country are experiencing long delivery times.
-If you're planning a basement remodeling project, we recommend starting as early as possible in the season, preparing for potential price fluctuations, and allowing extra time to order materials.
+And some items cost have really skyrocketed to 200% and 300% of what the price was just a year or two ago.
+If you're planning a building project, we recommend starting as early as possible in the season, preparing for potential price fluctuations, and allowing extra time to order materials.

 Let's calculate cost data for you.
 Where are you located?

 Where are you located?

 Cost data is based on actual project costs as reported by 6,658 HomeAdvisor members.

 Several factors impact your basement remodel costs, including size, materials, labor, and permits and inspections.

 See the estimated average percentages your factors contribute to your total cost.

 The materials you choose and your basement’s size combine to create the largest pricing factor; the two are inseparable.
 While you can save by choosing cost-effective materials, expect to pay more to buy more to cover a larger basement.

 Hiring one or more professionals to complete your remodel will take up about 40% of your budget, depending on your projects, your location, your basement’s size, and any unique dimensions or obstacles.